DhroovP/deploy-simple-k8s/docs/plan.md

 ## Breaking down the goal

-1. Create a container image (Dockerfile, can switch to Paketo if time provides)
+1. *DONE* Create a container image (Dockerfile, can switch to Paketo if time provides)
+2. Create IAM
 2. Create an EKS cluster
 3. Push a container image to ECR
 4. Deploy a web app to Kubernetes